SOCI/soci/docs/errors.md

         }
     }

+The `soci_error` class exposes two public functions:

-The only public method of `soci_error` is `std::string get_error_message() const`, which returns just the brief error message, without any additional information that can be present in the full error message returned by `what()`.
+The `get_error_message() const` function returns `std::string` with a brief error message, without any additional information that can be present in the full error message returned by `what()`.

+The `get_error_category() const` function returns one of the `error_category` enumeration values, which allows the user to portably react to some subset of common errors.
+For example, `connection_error` or `constraint_violation` have meanings that are common across different database backends, even though the actual mechanics might differ.

+#### Portability note:

+Error categories are not universally supported and there is no claim that all possible errors that are reported by the database server are covered or interpreted.
+If the error category is not recognized by the backend, it defaults to `unknown`.

 #### Portability note: